StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/about-functions.md

 * **Enabled**: The function executes normally when triggered.
 * **Disabled**: The function does not execute when triggered.
-* **DryRun**: The function runs, but it does not create or modify cases, alerts, or other entities in TheHive.
+* **Dry-run**: The function runs, but it does not create or modify cases, alerts, or other entities in TheHive.
 Instead, creation attempts return `null`, making this mode ideal for testing integrations before going live.

 ## Permissions